 Self-guided tours: groups of 10 people, or less, are welcome to visit our Museum without notice for a self-guided tour.
 For groups of more than 10, please contact us via email to ensure Museum availability; we use the Museum for undergraduate teaching during trimester as well as intensive schools.

-Guided tours: we offer 30-minute guided tours to groups of any size.
+Guided tours: we offer 30-minute guided tours to groups of up to 30 people.
 Please book a guided UNE Natural History Museum tour for school and community groups directly via email.
 Our students and academics offer insight into the evolutionary history of our biological collections, and can talk specifically on their area of expertise.

 Exploratory Activities: for larger groups, including school and education-focused visits, we also offer a choice of six, 45-minute exploratory activities for groups of up to 30 students from preschool age through to Year 10.
 Please click here for more information.